Rehman Malik: PPP activism

 Over his years in the United Kingdom, he grew closer to the elite central committee of the PPP.
 In 2007, he replaced Amin Fahim as the most trusted political aide of Benazir Bhutto, and was appointed the chief of security of Benazir Bhutto in 2007.

 He became extremely known in public after breaking a "political deal" between Benazir Bhutto and Pervez Musharraf, which allowed Benazir Bhutto to return to the country.
 Earlier in 2002, Fahim had formed the extension of PPP (although later merged it) and acted as the leader of PPP in the absence of Benazir and her husband Asif Ali Zardari.

 It was also reported in The News International that after Malik took over the role of top "adviser and broker" of Benazir on important matters ranging from politics to business, Fahim seemed to have become an "obsolete political commodity."

 September 2014 PIA incident

 On 15 September 2014, angry passengers at a domestic flight forced Rehman from boarding a Pakistan International Airlines plane, after the plane reportedly waited for over two hours for the former minister.
 The passengers refused to let him on board, and a verbal altercation occurred, resulting in the denial of Malik's boarding.

-Rape allegations

-On 5 June 2020, American journalist Cynthia Ritchie accused former interior minister Senator Rehman Malik of having raped her in Islamabad in 2011.
-Ritchie also accused former Pakistan Prime Minister of that time Yousuf Raza Gillani of manhandling her during her visit to presidency in Islamabad.
-She alleged that US embassy's response on the matter was not adequate.

-On 29 September, the Pakistani Supreme Court issued notices to the Advocate General (AG) and Prosecutor General (PG) of Islamabad in Malik's case against Ritchie.
-A three-member bench headed by Justice Mushir Alam and composed of Justices Yahya Afridi and Qazi Muhammad Amin Ahmed, heard the case.
-The PG noted Ritchie's cases had merit and that she maintained good standing within Pakistan.
-Advocate Sardar Latif Khosa, counsel for Rehman Malik, asked the court to quash the IHC's decision regarding the investigation and registration of the first information report (FIR) into Malik.
-Malik requested immunity from prosecution, but was denied immunity by the Supreme Court.
-The court issued notices and adjourned the hearing of the case until 30 September, where Malik's attempt to quash Ritchie's request for registration of FIR against Malik were denied him.
+Achievements

+Former Interior Minister Senator A. Rehman Malik was awarded Sitar e Shujat for his bravery as FIA officer in his valiant actions against criminals and terrorists and Nishan-e-Imtiaz for his unmatched services for the country and its people.
+University of Karachi also awarded him PhD degree.